bernie-skipole/indipyclient/docs/source/usage/ipyclient.rst

 **DEBUG**

 Logs xml data transmitted and received, and the info and error messages as above.
-The verbosity of this xml data can be set with the IPyClient.debug_verbosity(verbose) method, where 0 is no xml traffic is recorded, 1 is xm recorded but the least verbose, and verbose 3 is the most.
+The verbosity of this xml data can be set with the IPyClient.debug_verbosity(verbose) method, where 0 is no xml traffic is recorded, 1 is xml recorded but the least verbose, and 3 is the most.

 To create logs you will need to add a handler, and a logging level, for example::